 One of the great things about using a DAW for your guitar is all of the great VST plug-ins that you can use for your guitar.

-For example, you can download amplifier simulators and cabs for your set up, and while it may not sound good as the original which the plug-ins are modeled after, they still sound good enough to use, and they’re good enough for the vast majority of people who aren’t tone-purists.
+For example, you can download amplifier simulators and cabs for your set up using my tutorial here, and while it may not sound good as the original which the plug-ins are modeled after, they still sound good enough to use, and they’re good enough for the vast majority of people.

 That’s all for now.
 If this helped you out, do me a favor and share it on social media.